State senators eye changes to daylight saving time

 ALBANY, N.Y.
-(NEWS10 / WETM-TV) — Two state senators are eying changes to the way New York tells time.
+(NEWS10) — Two state senators are eying changes to the way New York tells time.
 Sens.
 James Skouflis and James Seward have proposed separate bills addressing the tradition of springing forward and falling backward.

 Skouflis suggests that changing the clocks twice a year should be eliminated in New York.